Sammy Ellis: Major league career

+California Angels, Chicago White Sox, and return to minor leagues

 After the 1967 season, on November 29, 1967, Ellis was traded to the California Angels for pitchers Bill Kelso and Jorge Rubio.
 He played in California for one season, where his role was mixed.
 He started 24 games, but also worked some games in relief and notched two saves.
+He was 9–10 with a 3.95 ERA and 93 strikeouts in 164 innings pitched.

 On January 20, 1969, Ellis was traded to the Chicago White Sox for right fielder Bill Voss and minor leaguer Andy Rubilotta.
-Ellis was traded again in June, this time to the Cleveland Indians for pitcher Jack Hamilton.
-However, he was sent to the minors, ending up with the Tulsa Oilers in 1970 and the Birmingham A's in 1971, and was unable to make it back to the majors.
+Ellis had only pitched in 10 games, with an 0–3 record and 5.83 ERA when he was traded again in June, this time to the Cleveland Indians for pitcher Jack Hamilton.
+However, he was sent to the minor leagues without ever playing for the Indians, who assigned him to the Portland Beavers of the PCL, where he went 4–8 with a 4.41 ERA.

+He played with the Tulsa Oilers in 1970, a St. Louis Cardinals' Triple-A affiliate, and the Birmingham A's in 1971, but was unable to make it back to the majors.
+He initially decided to retire in May 1970, telling Tulsa manager Warren Spahn he could no longer pitch effectively.
+He had pitched in only seven games for Spahn, going 0–4, with a 6.55 ERA.
+Ellis came back and played Double-A baseball for Birmingham in the Oakland A's farm system in 1971, going 11–15, with a 3.72 ERA in 208 innings.
+This was his final professional season as a player.